-“When it comes to preparing our school buildings for use, our custodians serve on the front line,” said Kelly Horn, Arlington ISD executive director of plant services.
+“When it comes to preparing our school buildings for use, our custodians serve on the front line,” said Kelly Horn, Arlington ISD executive director of Facility Services.
 “They are in the buildings day-in and day-out, night-in and night-out, on weekends and during holidays making certain that the buildings are ready for the next day.
 They are completing their normal tasks and so much more to help prevent the potential spread of bacteria and viruses.
 We are very grateful for their selfless service of others.
 No matter what we ask, they always find a way to make it happen.”

 Our custodians are integral members of each school’s staff and play an essential role in ensuring an outstanding educational experience for our students.
 In fact, they’re not just members of the staff, they’re part of the schools’ families.

 “Our custodians, led by Ms. Naty, head custodian, are truly like family to us here at Short!” said Short Elementary Principal Katina Martinez.
 “Ms. Naty, Jose, and Abdul not only fulfill their job responsibilities as assigned, but they all take great pride in our building looking immaculate.
 Our building may be 50 years old now, but you would never know it.
 Ms. Naty has been at Short for many years and treats this building as if it were her own.
 Everyone knows that she is the heart and soul of Short Elementary!”

 Short is just one of many examples.
 It’s the same way at school after school, including Beckham Elementary.